jhui/jhui.github.io/_posts/2017-03-14-TensorFlow-tutorial.markdown

 ### Tips
 #### Reshape
-Find the shape of a numpy array and reshape it.
+Find the shape of a Numpy array and reshape it.
 ```python
 import tensorflow as tf
 import numpy as np